ahmadbilaldev/ahmadbilaldev/README.md

 I'm passionate about Open Source.
 I recently authored LangUI, which has garnered 2.5K stars and 200K+ users to date.
 Currently, I'm an active contributor to [BaseAI](https://baseai.dev/), driving innovation in AI development.

 I am also a Developer Advocate.
-I write a lot of JavaScript, Next.js, and MERN Stack while creating content to enable developers to be as excited as I am about these technologies.
+I write a lot of JavaScript, Next.js, and MERN Stack, creating content that inspires developers to be as excited as I am about these technologies.

-These days, my go-to stack is Next.js with React, TypeScript, Tailwind, REST/GraphQL APIs with all types of JS backend framworks inlcuding Hono, Express.
+These days, my go-to stack is Next.js with React, TypeScript, Tailwind, REST/GraphQL APIs with all types of JS backend framworks like Hono and Express.

 <br/>